ccarabine/payrollapp/docs/testing.md

 Test 5
 - **Action** - *User enters “3”*

-- **Expected Result** - *Displays “Feature in next update, returning to main menu” “Press any key to clear the screen and return to the Main menu”*
+- **Expected Result** - *Displays “Feature in next update, returning to the main menu” “Press any key to clear the screen and return to the main menu”*

 - **Actual Result** - *Works as intended*

 <details>
-    <summary>Click here to view result</summary>
+    <summary>Click here to view the result</summary>

 ![Screenshot of result](/docs/images/testing/test_us3_5.PNG)
 </details><br>